dodgymike/hackrf-wiki/FAQ.md

 ATTR{idVendor}=="1d50", ATTR{idProduct}=="604b", SYMLINK+="hackrf-%k", MODE="666", GROUP="plugdev"
 ```

 The content of the file instructs udev to look out for a device with a Vendor- and Product-ID of 1d50:604b which, in this case, is the unique device identification of the HackRF Jawbreaker board.
-It then sets the UNIX permissions to `666` and the group to `plugdev` and created a symlink in `/dev` to the device.
+It then sets the UNIX permissions to `666` and the group to `plugdev` and creates a symlink in `/dev` to the device.

 After creating the rules file you can either reboot or run the command `udevadm control --reload-rules` as root to instruct udev to reload all rule files.
 After replugging your HackRF board, you should be able to access the device with all utilities as a normal user.